Trader’s Notebook

 3:30 p.m.
 New York time

 Half an hour before the closing bell.
-The S&P 500 futures have continued to rise during the session, coming close to 5630 before reversing slightly.
-Elliott Wave Theory: The 5th-wave uptrend that began on July 19 continues and is in its 1st subwave.
+The S&P 500 futures continued to rise during the session, reaching into the 5790s.

 9:35 a.m.
 New York time

 What’s happening now?
-The S&P 500 E-mini futures rose overnight, approaching 5620 as the opening bell drew near.
+The S&P 500 E-mini futures rose overnight, coming within a point of 5780.

 What does Elliott wave theory say?
 Here are the waves that underly the analyses.